davidterroso/D/documentation.md

- ┣ unet_big.ipynb # Training of the U-Net with big patches not extracted randomly ┣ unet_preliminary.ipynb # Training of the U-Net made preliminary, with random fold split ┣ unet_random_patches.ipynb # Training of the U-Net with randomly extracted patches ┣ unet_vertical.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
+ ┣ unet_big.ipynb # Training of the U-Net with big patches not extracted randomly ┣ unet_preliminary.ipynb # Training of the U-Net made preliminary, with random fold split ┣ unet_random_patches.ipynb # Training of the U-Net with randomly extracted patches ┣ unet_vertical_variability.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted ┃                     # randomly, to test the model variability ┣ unet_vertical.ipynb # Training of the U-Net with patches that are bigger vertically and not extracted randomly ┗ visualize_scans.py # Simple UI for the user to visualize what is happening to the images in the processing
  ```